Nonmonotone local minimax methods for finding multiple saddle points

-We remark here that the following significant connection between the normalized ZH-type nonmonotone step-size \eqref{eq:ak-zh} and the largest normalized Armijo-type step-size \eqref{eq:maxAstep} is vital to establish the global convergence of Algorithm~\ref{alg:zhlmm}. \begin{lemma} Let $\{v_k\}\subset \mathcal{V}_0$ be a sequence generated by Algorithm~\ref{alg:zhlmm} and $\alpha_k$ be the normalized ZH-type nonmonotone step-size \eqref{eq:ak-zh} at $v_k$, then under the same assumptions in Theorem~\ref{thm:ZH}, we have
+Note that the following significant connection between the normalized ZH-type nonmonotone step-size \eqref{eq:ak-zh} and the largest normalized Armijo-type step-size \eqref{eq:maxAstep} is vital to establish the global convergence of Algorithm~\ref{alg:zhlmm}. \begin{lemma} Let $\{v_k\}\subset \mathcal{V}_0$ be a sequence generated by Algorithm~\ref{alg:zhlmm} and $\alpha_k$ be the normalized ZH-type nonmonotone step-size \eqref{eq:ak-zh} at $v_k$, then under the same assumptions in Theorem~\ref{thm:ZH}, we have

 where $\bar{\alpha}^A(v_k)$, defined in \eqref{eq:maxAstep}, is the largest normalized Armijo-type step-size at $v_k$. \end{lemma} \begin{proof} In fact, $\alpha_k=\lambda_k\rho^{m_k}$ for some $m_k\in\N$.
 If $m_k=0$, then $\alpha_k=\lambda_k\geq\lambda_{\min}$ and the conclusion holds.
 Otherwise, if $m_k>0$, the minimality of $m_k$ and Lemma~\ref{lem:ECA} lead to